jback08/FairShip/field/README.md

 The first data line corresponds to the point (xMin, yMin, zMin).
 The next set of lines correspond to the points (xMin, yMin, dz*zBin + zMin).
-After we reach z = zMax, y is incremented from yMin to yMin + dy, z is reset to zMin, and the rest of the lines follow by incrementing z up to zMax as before.
+After we reach z = zMax, z is reset to zMin, y is incremented using y = dy*yBin + yMin, and the rest of the lines follow by incrementing z up to zMax as before.
 When y = yMax has been reached, x is incremented by dx, while the y and z values are reset to yMin and zMin, and are both incremented using the same logic as before.
 This is repeated until the very last line of the data, which will correspond to the point (xMax, yMax, zMax).

 2) CopyMap